The date format used on the monthly report is as follows:

 An employee hired during the reference period is not eligible for the payment of the annual vacation before the end of your reference period, unless the employment relationship was severed.
 The annual vacation cannot be taken and/or paid ahead of time (s.
 5.10 of the Decree).

-A Class A-01 employee accumulates 2% of his wages and benefits from a sick leave bank (s.
+The main advantage of the class A-01 employee is that he accumulates 2% of his wages and benefits from a sick leave bank after validation of its status as of October 31 of each year. (s.
 7.02 of the Decree).

 The 40-kilometre radius is calculated as the crow flies between the employer’s office and the work location.
 There are software programs and web sites that can help you establish the number of kilometres (s.
 8.01 of the Decree).